enso-org/enso-archive/doc/java-style-guide.md

 evolves, but also ensure that we have some idea of the code's performance in general.

-- We use Caliper for our benchmarks.
+- We use JMH for our benchmarks.
 - We measure time, but also memory usage and CPU time where possible.
 - Where relevant, benchmarks may set thresholds which, when surpassed, cause the benchmark to fail.
 These thresholds should be set for a release build, and not